socialvibe/JRMFloatingAnimation/README.md

 	[self.floatingView animate];

+You can add as many images to your view as you want, and they will be used randomly.
+Note that the images should be square.

 There are a variety of different settings you can add to your animation view.

 * `startingPointWidth` - Varies the x of the starting point, with the starting point y being the middle. default is 0.